 Affordability 🧮

-If you’re in your mid 40s or older you may also find that since you can’t stretch loans out to 30+ years, your monthly payments will be higher, and thus you may not able to borrow up to the full 4.5x your gross salary.
+- If you’re in your mid 40s or older (since you can’t stretch loans out to 30+ years, your monthly payments will be higher, and thus less affordable)

 Note that a lender’s assessment of your affordability may not match your own budget.
 You might feel comfortable with £50 wiggle room after bills and necessities, but your mortgage lender will be more cautious, and take into account potential future interest rate rises or other eventualities.